How Do I Begin With Using My Photos?

 So for example, start by finishing your 2019 yearly family album.
 Then do 2018, then 2017 and so on until you are caught up.

 Again if you think of using your photos as a huge project you’ll never find time to start it.
-Instead break it down into more manageable chunks.
-Like using printing your photos for your walls, organizing your photos, creating a 2019 photo album, creating an album for that really awesome vacation, creating a baby book for your youngest, and so on.
+Instead, break it down into more manageable chunks.
+For example, begin using your photos for your walls, organizing your photos, creating a 2019 photo album, creating an album for that really awesome vacation, creating a baby book for your youngest, and so on.

 Write down your list and then consider if each of those tasks can be broken down even further.
 (For a photo book, for example, you’d start with selecting photos in a folder, selecting the company to make the book, and so on).